Middlesbrough Trees and Rural Areas

 Another relevant policy they offer is in the Middlesbrough Council tree policy document.
 It explains the requirement to contact the council before any developments involving trees on conservation areas or under Tree Preservation Orders (TPOs) is carried out.
 Additionally, it is also important that the council is notified before anyone plants a new tree in Middlesbrough.

 The BS5837 Survey and Assessment

 The Middlesbrough Council tree policy is extensive and includes multiple rules for developing on land in the area.
-Fortunately, you can avoid potentially breaching these policies by booking a tree survey with a qualified arborist.
+Fortunately, you can avoid potentially breaching these policies by booking a tree survey with a qualified arboriculturist.
 Also known as a BS5837 survey, a tree survey enables an experienced consultant to assess the trees on the site and reflect appropriate next steps for you and the local council that will progress your project.

 After visiting your site, the arboricultural consultant will determine the condition and value of each tree before providing effective recommendations on whether certain trees should be retained, destroyed or moved elsewhere.
 The results will then be detailed in a thorough report and handed to the planning department of the local council as part of your planning permission application.

 Making the decision to book a tree survey is an important one, but it’s only half the battle, as you need to ensure that you choose a service provider that is trusted, reliable and capable of offering a quality service.
 At Arbtech, all of our arboricultural consultants are qualified to degree-level and experienced enough to conduct tree surveys and similar assessments to the highest possible standard.
 If you want to learn more about the services we offer and receive a free quote for a tree survey based on the size of your site and specifications of your project, contact us and one of our team will speak to you at the next available opportunity